-It is very important you have some knowledge about the people and institutions you will have to deal with.
+You must have some knowledge about the people and institutions you will have to deal with.
 These people are your customers, suppliers, employees, wholesalers, retailers and the entire community in which you live.
 The institutions you may have to deal with as an entrepreneur includes research institutes, training and consultancy institutions, voluntary organizations such as Nongovernmental Organizations, World Bank and so on.

-In this aspect, you will be exploring and trying to understand the kinds of values, attitudes, and orientations you may need to acquire in order to relate to these people and institutions.
+In this aspect, you will be exploring and trying to understand the kinds of values, attitudes, and orientations you may need to acquire to relate to these people and institutions.
 In other words, you will need to develop a public relations orientation that will help your business.
 Some of these values are honesty, dependability, and trustworthiness.

 - Prompt notification of any problems

 - Clear specification of good to be supplied

 - On the spot inspection of goods or services supplied/render

 3. Banks and Financial Institutions

 - Good understanding of the need for credit